Taya Zinkin

-Taya Zinkin (23 September 1918 – 14 September 2003) was a prominent English journalist and author.
+Taya Zinkin (23 September 1918 – 14 September 2003) was an English journalist and author.
 She was born in Zurich, Switzerland to aristocratic White Russian parents and grew up and studied in France and the United States.
 She wrote several books of reportage as well as books on Gandhi and caste.
 She was married to the ICS officer and author Maurice Zinkin.
 She wrote for The Economist, The Guardian, Le Monde, and Neue Zürcher Zeitung.

 She is famous for the statement she made in the 1950s: